 If there’s one thing that brings locals and out-of-towners together, it’s a shared love for suds.
 With fewer than 15,000 people between our two towns, Astoria and Warrenton boast a surprising number of breweries, brewpubs and growler fill-stations.
 Rain or shine, winter or summer, you won't have to look far to find the perfect pint of Astoria, Oregon beer.

-Have a cold one: Astoria is home to several homegrown breweries as well as a scenic outpost of Oregon Coast-based Rogue Ales.
-All Astoria, Oregon brewpubs offer great grub, are family-friendly and located within easy walking distance to affordable hotels.
+Have a cold one: Astoria is home to several homegrown breweries as well as a scenic outpost of two beloved Oregon brands.
+All Astoria, Oregon brewpubs offer great grub, most locations are family-friendly (some for dogs, too!) and located within easy walking distance to hotels.

 • Built on the site of the original Astoria settlement, Fort George Brewery is Astoria’s largest brewery.
 Stop by for lunch and a taster tray, tour the facilities, or play a round of shuffleboard.
 In 2013, “the Fort” expanded its pub to a second floor overlooking downtown and the Columbia River, making it arguably one of the most scenic breweries in Oregon.
 Taste: Vortex IPA.